nickagee/dc_airbnb_med/README.md

 1. Which DC Neighborhood has the highest average price per listing?
 2. Which DC Neighborhood's Airbnb market is saturated?
-3. Which DC Neighborhood has the highest rated listings?
+3. How well does the data predict Airbnb Listing Price?
 4. Are there any other factors that I need to review before investing in a property?

 ## File Descriptions <a name="files"></a>